 IR(A) and IR(H)

-A pilot can fly under IFR conditions (Instrument Flight Rules) if he is a holder of a licence including IR, applicable to the aircraft category, and pilots the aeroplane to a minimum height of 200 feet (60 metres).
+A pilot can fly under IFR conditions (Instrument Flight Rules) if they are a holder of a licence including IR, applicable to the aircraft category, and pilots the aeroplane to a minimum height of 200 feet (60 metres).
 The licence can be extended to a lower altitude if the pilot is in possession of a multiple engine IR (ME Multi Engine) in a multi-pilot certified aircraft (MP Multi Pilot Aircraft).

 - be at least 17 years old (as holder of a PPL);